 ‘Mademoiselle is not going to answer your call this evening.
 I know exactly where she is and what she’s doing, I’m angry beyond words.
 Emma begged me not to do this but she knew the agreement was over.’

 ‘Nikki, wait.
 I get the idea Genie is with him now.’
 She said nothing.
 ‘OK, we have the right but is this the right way for us to start?’

-‘I think we’ve already started, darling man,’ she grinned.
+‘I think we’ve already started, my darling,’ she grinned.
 He had to own that that was so.
-‘Listen, Bebe,’ she said, ‘I’m in this for far higher stakes than anger and revenge, far higher stakes than just sex – we had our talk, you and me, but I see before me here un homme ambivalent.
+‘Listen, Bebe,’ she continued, ‘I’m in this for far higher stakes than anger and revenge, far higher stakes than just sex but I see before me un homme ambivalent.
 I am not playing a game with you, Hugh, so please don’t play a game with me.
 It’s a simple enough question – do you want me and me alone as your woman?
 Yes or no?’

 She started sliding up and down, it became bouncing, hard at the hilt but very careful near the top, she was consummate in everything she did – he went over the top within a minute.

 She nodded her approval and lay beside him.
 ‘Good.
-Tell me if you like this next one then, be very patient.
+Tell me if you like this next one, be very patient.
 Rest your hand on my head when I do it.’

 She curled up across the bed, facing away, laying her head across his abdomen, she took it all in her mouth, not moving, not working him.
 He placed his hand on her head and after some one and a half minutes or so, somewhere there, a mighty long time, she did start working him furiously with tongue and lips – the result welled up and she also felt the tremor through the hand on her head.